 Hinds and her colleague, Bryce Reeve, PhD, led the team that developed the Pediatric Patient-Reported Outcomes version of the Common Terminology Criteria for Adverse Events (Pediatric PRO-CTCAE™), a patient-reported outcome measurement system that uses 130 questions to assess 62 different symptoms.
 SPOTS, an interface derived from that system, is intended to simplify the process for kids with cancer and their parents to systematically and routinely report symptoms to health care providers.

 Last year Crane, a certified pediatric oncology nurse, became the first nurse scientist to receive a St. Baldrick’s Foundation Scholar award.
 Like the NIH grant, it helped fund the development of SPOTS.
 The St. Baldrick’s Foundation supports promising research to find cures for childhood cancers and give survivors longer and healthier lives.

 “Our ultimate goal is to improve outcomes for kids with cancer by helping providers identify and manage symptoms so they can better develop targeted treatment plans for individual patients,” Crane said.
 “I am very grateful for the support of the NINR and the St. Baldrick’s Foundation in our efforts to improve the lives of patients and their families.”

 Crane joined Cizik School of Nursing’s faculty in 2019 after completing a postdoctoral fellowship at Indiana School of Nursing, where she earned her PhD in nursing science and a graduate certificate in bioethics.
-She holds an MSN with an informatics focus.
+She holds an Master Science in Nursing with an informatics focus.
 She previously practiced as a pediatric oncology nurse in various capacities for more than a decade.

 Sherri Deatherage Green